WWs are made from upcycled, sustainably-farmed wood, cotton & coconut oil. Thats it!

-Once your baby is in 'cruising mode' where they like be on 2 feet, but can't quite without holding on to something go get your WW.
-Get your toddler into a sitting position and gold the WW so that she can grip the rings.
+Once your baby is in 'cruising mode' when they like to be on 2 feet, but can't quite without holding on to something; go get your WW.
+Start with your toddler in a sitting position and hold the WW so that she can grip the rings.
 Once she has a firm grip, slowly lift the handle, so that your baby can PULL HERSELF UP to a standing position.
 While standing always hold the Willa Walker such that your CHILD'S ELBOWS ARE BELOW THEIR SHOULDERS.
 This ensures that you are not stressing their little joints.
 Never yank up on the WW.
 Never pull up so your child’s feet leave the ground.
 The WW is not intended to support the full weight of the child.
 Your child should be SUPPORTING THEIR OWN WEIGHT at all times, just using the Willa Walker to help with balance.

 How do you adjust it?